Turn regulatory complexity into a simple, human-centered experience, showing enterprise-level strategic thinking across three touch points.

 Outcomes

 The project proved that prioritising transparency and control in regulatory design is the highest leverage move.
-The focus on clear separation of active/inactive, <90/>90 day consents, and explicit error states transformed a legal requirement into a trust-building feature.
+Focus on clear FE design, BE clarity, 90 day consents, and dashboard UX to transform a legal requirement into a trust-building feature.

 Leave a Reply